arjunumenon/arjunumenon.github.io/_posts/2021-01-25-tenant-status-solution-m365cli.md

 }
 ```

-What we does in the above code is,
+What we do in the above code is,

-- If the item in SharePoint list is no mere there in list of Service which is NOT Operational
+- If the item in SharePoint list is not there in list of Service which is NOT Operational
 - Remove the Item from the SharePoint list using the command [`spo listitem remove`](https://pnp.github.io/cli-microsoft365/cmd/spo/listitem/listitem-remove/){:target="_blank"}
   - IF you want you can also copy item to another list for any historical purpose if needed
 - Send email to recipients informing that the Service is back to Normal

 ## Bonus Solution - Configure Power Automate for doing any Business Process

 As we may know [Power Automate](https://flow.microsoft.com/en-us/){:target="_blank"} provides rich features which we can leverage if you want to do any action based on the available triggers.
-Say for e.g., when your SharePoint service is not Operational, need to initiate a Service Request in your Help Desk support system automatically, we can always define the logic in Power Automate and once an outage is identified, Power Automate will initiate a Service Request in your help-desk system along with notifying concerned team.
+Say e.g., when your SharePoint service is not Operational, need to initiate a Service Request in your Help Desk support system automatically, we can always define the logic in Power Automate and once an outage is identified, Power Automate will initiate a Service Request in your help-desk system along with notifying concerned team.
 In our case, we are using SharePoint list item Creation / Modification as the trigger for initiating Process.
 Since we are adding list item using CLI for Microsoft 365, we can easily take that as the triggering point

 In my case, what I have done is that,